simphotonics/quote_buffer/README.md

 ## Introduction

 Automated code generation can be used to eliminate the need of writing and maintaining repetitive parts of a software.

-In order to add a string literal to the generated source code, it is required to create strings whose content is delimited by escaped quotation marks.
-In the following such string are called *quoted strings*.
+In order to add a string literal to generated source code, it is required to create strings whose content is delimited by escaped quotation marks.

+In the following such
+string are called *quoted strings*.

 `QuoteBuffer` simplifies adding quoted strings to a string buffer.